jrroosevelt/VS2PCG/Card clarifications M-Z.md

 # Morbius (MC)
 *Set: Into the Darkness*

 **The Hunger** lets Morbius melee attack characters in his own front row.
-In order to do so, Morbius must be ready and in the front row, and then he will e
+In order to do so, Morbius must be ready and in the front row, and then he will exhaust to start the combat.
+It works just like a normal combat, except the attacker and defender are both on the same side and don't count as being enemies to each other.
+During the combat, each player can play Plot Twists (perhaps to cancel the combat) then each character will strike each other.
+If Morbius KO's the defender and survives, his **Vampire** power will give him a vitality counter.

 ^(Source: Rule Insert)